medvedev1088/ethereum-merkle-patricia-trie-example/README.md

 ...
 ```

+Each value is an array of 4 elements: nonce, balance, storageRoot, codeHash.

 It takes some time to read the database before you can see the keys and values in the trie.
 Sometimes crashes with out-of-memory.